drewlee/focusify/README.md

 Focusify is a simple jQuery plugin for visually enhancing forms and form elements.
-Problems arise when there is a requirement to provide visual cues to the user when he/she is interacting with form fields.
-Since CSS works from a top down, left to right hierarchy, there is no easy way to style elements that precede, or are the parents of a field that is in focus.
-Focusify intends to resolve this problem by attaching a class to the related element on focus, therefore providing a method of styling a focused element's label or parent wrapper.
+Problems surface when there is a requirement to provide visual cues from interactions with form fields.
+Since CSS works from a top down, left to right hierarchy, there is no simple way to style an element that precedes, or is the parent of, an active field in the form.
+Focusify intends to resolve this issue by dynamically altering the class name of the related focused element, therefore providing a hook for the custome styling of the element's states.

 ##Usage
-Simply initialize the plugin on the intended elements:
+Simply initialize the plugin on the intended element(s):
 ```javascript
 $('input.text').focusify();
 ```

 ##Options
-The plugin accepts three optional settings, a custom class name to apply to the field's related element (default is 'infocus'), and two jQuery selector strings which specify the related elements to apply the infocus class name to (default is applied to the preceding element since we assume the label element adjacent to the field is the target).
+The plugin accepts three optional settings, a custom class name to apply to the field's related target (default class name is 'infocus'), and two jQuery selector strings, which specify the related elements to apply the 'infocus' class name to (default is applied to the preceding element, assuming the label element adjacent to the field is the intended target).

 ```javascript
 $('input.text').focusify({